aman1931998/jupyter-remote/README.md

-# jupyter-spark-remote
+# Jupyter Remote
-Manage Jupyter+Spark via API
+Manage Jupyter Notebook and Python kernels programmatically, remotely via API.

 `jupyter-remote` is a ready-to-use package for Modify/Execute/Manage multiple Jupyter Notebooks programmatically and parallely, and can perform following tasks
 - Connect to Jupyter Notebook and Python kernel.